Cladding on Shared Ownership homes

 As of July 2021, the government has confirmed that EWS1 forms are required for buildings with cladding that are over 18 metres.
 These are not legally required for buildings under 18 metres, but some lenders may continue to require them for short blocks.

 There is still a large demand for these forms and a limited number of qualified professionals who can carry out the necessary assessments which can cause delays in receiving them.

 If you have any questions about the cladding on your building, including cladding reports or removal, you should contact your housing provider in the first instance.
 If you have further questions after this, you can also reach out to your local authority.

 If after this you are not satisfied with the information you have been provided, you can make contact with the Housing Ombudsman.

 As an independent, educational resource rather than a governing body or housing provider, property portals such as Share to Buy would not be able to comment on cladding issues within your home or development.

 Share to Buy is a one stop shop for affordable homes.
-On our website, you can search for properties, compare mortgages and find out all you need to know about alternative home buying schemes such as Shared Ownership and Help to Buy.
+On our website, you can search for properties, compare mortgages and find out all you need to know about alternative home buying schemes such as Shared Ownership.